PostHog/posthog.com/contents/blog/how-to-pivot.md

 If you can't stop thinking of other ideas, you probably are building something you don't like.

-### 5. engineering retention tool using surveys after each pull request
+### 5. Engineering Retention Tool using Surveys after each Pull Request

 Those capricious engineers coming and going like ships in the night.